DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

   logging             logging-ek-es-master-0                              0/2     Init:0/2            0      37s
   ```

-* Wait up to 10 minutes then re-run `kubectl get po -A`, until all pods show STATUS Running
+* Wait up to 10 minutes then re-run `kubectl get po -A`, until all pods show STATUS Running.

 * `helm list -n=bigbang` should also show STATUS deployed